Susan SkinnerPosition: Board Member

 David’s wife Kim, an RN at St. Anthony’s Medical Center in St. Louis, loves animals and ice hockey as much he does.
 The couple’s other shared passion -- their new daughter Stella Lucille --is sure to follow in her parents’ footsteps!

-Shelly KorvesPosition: Secretary
+Shelly KorvesPosition: Board Member

 As a child, board Secretary Shelly Korves brought home every injured rodent she could find.
 As an adult, the vivacious owner of Tribout Carnival Supply in Belleville is still saving homeless animals through her strong commitment to fostering and fundraising.